ohler55/oj/pages/Modes.md

  3. By default the bigdecimal_as decimal is not set and the default encoding for Rails is as a string.
 Setting the value to true will encode a BigDecimal as a number which breaks compatibility.
+    Note: after version 3.11.3 both `Oj.generate` and `JSON.generate`
+    will not honour this option in Rails Mode, detais on https://github.com/ohler55/oj/pull/716.

  4. The integer indent value in the default options will be honored by since the json gem expects a String type the indent in calls to 'to_json()',